EricssonResearch/dnt/doc/config_format.md

 ### Dynamic IP configuration

-Dynamic IP address allocation is possible for UDP PseudoWire tunnels: when the receiving end of the UDP tunnel has dynamically allocated address (e.g. via DHCP, ICMPv6), R2DTWO can notify the sending endpoints about its address.
+Dynamic IP address allocation is possible for UDP PseudoWire tunnels: when the receiving end of the UDP tunnel has dynamically allocated address (e.g. via DHCP, ICMPv6), DNT can notify the sending endpoints about its address.

 This implementation reuses the OAM framework for receiving and processing the address change notifications.
 On the UDP tunnel sender endpoint node, where the `udp-out` interface is, there has to be an `oam` interface to receive these notifications, and it must be reachable from the node that has the `udp-in` interface.